Alumni Manage Environmental Resource Issues in Pacific Islands

 Fisheries and policy work piqued Fernandes’ interest during his studies in marine science at Sydney University in his home country, Australia.
 After working as an environmental attorney for a firm in Sydney, he decided he wanted to refocus his career on public interest environmental law and international marine conservation work.

-Pursuing a LL.M. in Environmental and Natural Resources Law at Lewis and Clark Law School provided him with the experience and connections to achieve his career goals.
+Pursuing an LLM in Environmental and Natural Resources Law at Lewis and Clark Law School provided him with the experience and connections to achieve his career goals.